Suzanne Somers, of ‘Three’s Company,’ dies at 76

 “Like any cancer patient, when you get that dreaded, ‘It’s back’ you get a pit in your stomach.
 Then I put on my battle gear and go to war,” she told Entertainment Tonight at the time.
 “This is familiar battleground for me and I’m very tough.”

-She was first diagnosed in 2000, and also had skin cancer.
-She faced some backlash for her reliance on what she's described as a chemical-free and organic lifestyle to combat the cancers.
+She was first diagnosed in 2000, and had previously battled skin cancer.
+Somers faced some backlash for her reliance on what she’s described as a chemical-free and organic lifestyle to combat the cancers.
 She argued against the use of chemotherapy, in books and on platforms like “The Oprah Winfrey Show,” which drew criticism from the American Cancer Society.

+Somers was born in 1946 in San Bruno, California, to a gardener father and a medical secretary mother.
+Her childhood, she’d later say, was tumultuous.
+Her father was an alcoholic, and abusive.
+She married young, at 19, to Bruce Somers, after becoming pregnant with her son Bruce.
+The couple divorced three years later and she began modeling for “The Anniversary Game” to support herself.
+It was during this time that she met Hamel, who she married in 1977.

 At her audition, Lucas just asked her if she could drive.
 She later said that moment “changed her life forever.”

-Somers would later stage a one-woman Broadway show entitled “The Blonde in the Thunderbird,” which drew largely scathing reviews.
+Somers would later stage a one-woman Broadway show entitled “The Blonde in the Thunderbird,” about her life, which drew largely scathing reviews.

 She appeared in many television shows in the 1970s, including “The Rockford Files,” “Magnum Force” and “The Six Million Dollar Man,” but her most famous part came with “Three’s Company,” which aired on ABC from 1977 to 1984 — though her participation ended in 1981.